Penelope was created as an epilogue to the Odysseus by the Royal Flemish Theatre: a 24-hour piece in which the integral Odyssey was told by 24 men.

-Once all the verbal commotion made by the 24 men telling the story of the Odyssey has stormed across the stage, Lisbeth Gruwez presents a wordless reply of the purest simplicity: for twenty minutes she conjures up in dance all the sidelined women of the Odyssey, and thereby offers all these men a response.
+Once all the verbal commotion made by the 24 men telling the story of the Odyssey had stormed across the stage, Lisbeth Gruwez presented a wordless reply of the purest simplicity: for twenty minutes she conjured up in dance all the sidelined women of the Odyssey, and thereby offered all these men a response.

-As per usual, she does all this under the guidance of Maarten Van Cauwenberghe, her established partner at Voetvolk, who develops music that both underpins and challenges solo like a sort of counterpoint.
+Gruwez dances Penelope under the guidance of Maarten Van Cauwenberghe, her established partner at Voetvolk, who developped music that both underpins and challenges the solo — like a sort of counterpoint.
 Together, they intend to (briefly) solidify time.